A narcissist gets a kick out of the abuse of someone powerless.

 Then often, the child repeats the vague accusations in writing ‘testimonials.’ because the self-involved parent is playing the game of temptation with charming words, sleeping together and presents.

 No one understands it because he/she is depressed, missing the children, was already isolated.
 Most community and social workers, after all, know too little of psychopathic, borderline, egocentric behaviour and personality disorder.

 Indeed, this parent is seen as the ‘bad’ parent, as a loser because — as is expected — if your children want no further contact with you, there must be something going on terrible with that person!

-After all the ego-maniacal person seems to be friendly and appears to have confidence, he/she feels like the winner.
+After all, the ego-maniacal person appears to be friendly and appears to have confidence, he/she feels like the winner.

 When you come into a court trotting with that stories they do sit with open mouth, listen in disbelief and sweep this under the table for such a monster cannot be a single father.

-Narcissists know to bring their story well, they are, after all, their own God.
+Narcissists know to bring their story well, they are, after all, their God.